brettwooldridge/SansOrm/README.md

 UserTransaction ut = ...;
 SansOrm.initializeTxCustom(ds, tm, ut);
 ```
-If you do not have an external ``TransactionManager``, we strongly recommend using the embedded ``TransactionManager`` via the the second initializer above.
+We strongly recommend using the embedded ``TransactionManager`` via the the second initializer above.
+If you have an existing external ``TransactionManager``, of course you can use that.

 The embedded ``TransactionManager`` conserves database Connections when nested methods are called, alleviating the need to pass ``Connection`` instances around manually.
 For example:
 ```Java